Educational Requirements

 - Exposure to unsanitary conditions.

-- Risk of injuries.
+- Risk of injuries from tools and equipment.

-- Irregular work hours.
+- Irregular work hours in some cases.

-- Need for continuous learning.
+- Need for continuous skill updating.

-- Competition from unlicensed plumbers.
+- Competition from uncertified plumbers.